- Business Expense Reimbursement Policy

 Making Travel Arrangements

-Business travel arrangements may be made through Travel Time Travel Agency, Inc., (717) 299-6600, unless more favorable rates can be obtained.
-Employees are encouraged to explore online sources in order to obtain favorable rates (such as www.expedia.com, www.travelocity.com, www.orbitz.com, or www.priceline.com).
-Train travel should be booked and tickets purchased directly through Amtrak.
+Business travel arrangements are made through Travel Time Travel Agency, Inc., (717) 299-6600; however, train travel should be booked and tickets purchased directly through Amtrak.

-Note: If traveling abroad, please register with the Finance office.
-See the Foreign Business Travel Services web page (http://www.fandm.edu/insurance/international-travel-guidelines) for details.
+Note: If traveling abroad, please register with the Risk Management.
+See the Foreign Business Travel Services web page (https://www.fandm.edu/insurance/international-travel) for details.

-Cash advances are available in connection with travel for College business, provided the employee submits a “Disbursement Voucher – Advance Only” form by the standard Accounts Payable processing deadline.
-Advances will be issued for amounts greater than $50.00.
-To request a cash advance, an employee may complete a “Disbursement Voucher – Advance Only” form and obtain his/her manager’s or department chair’s signature on the form.
-The form must then be sent to Accounts Payable.
-Immediately following the business trip, an Expense Report must be completed with original receipts attached, as outlined above, to account for all of the funds expended.
-The Expense Report is to be sent to the Business Office after the manager / department chair approves it.
-Any unused cash remaining from the advance must be promptly returned to the Cashier window at the Business Office, Race Avenue (cash is not to be stored in offices).
+Cash advances are available in connection with travel for College business, provided the employee completes an FPS Cash Advance Request Form (see Inside F&M>Finance Operations>Cash Handling> Forms) and obtains his/her manager’s or department chair’s signature on the form.
+Cash advances of $200 or less may be taken to the Cashier in the Steinman College Center to obtain cash.
+Cash advances over $200 must be sent to Accounts Payable for processing.
+Immediately following the business trip, a Cash Advance Reconciliation Form must be completed with original receipts attached, as outlined above, to account for all of the funds expended.
+The Reconciliation Form is to be sent to the Cashier after the manager / department chair approves it.
+Any unused cash remaining from the advance must be promptly returned to the Cashier in the Steinman College Center (cash is not to be stored in offices).

 Pcards, College-issued Credit Cards